 Praised as “radiant and authentic” by Opera News and an artist with a “gracious tone” by The New York Times, soprano Lindsay Russell is quickly gaining recognition in the world of opera.
 Ms. Russell’s vocal versatility and strong acting ability make her a strong “cross-over” artist in roles such as Johanna in Sweeney Todd, Maria in The Sound of Music, Anne in A Little Night Music; and Cunegonde in Candide.
-This season, Ms. Russell sings the role of Marie in La fille du régiment with Intermountain Opera Bozeman, Leila in The Pearl Fishers with Opera in the Heights, and as a soprano soloist in Bruckner Te Deum with Houston Symphony.
-She also joins the roster of Houston Grand Opera as Addie Mills in The House Without a Christmas Tree and appears in their production of It’s a Wonderful Life.
+This season, Ms. Russel stars as Laurie in Aaron Copland’s Midwest inspired opera, The Tender Land, with Intermountain Opera.
+Last season’s engagements include the role of Marie in La fille du régiment with Intermountain Opera Bozeman, Leïla in Les pêcheurs de perles with Opera in the Heights, and as the soprano soloist in Bruckner’s Te Deum with Houston Symphony led by Christoph Eschenbach.
+She also joined the roster of Houston Grand Opera as Addie Mills in The House Without a Christmas Tree and participated in their production of It’s a Wonderful Life.

-As an apprentice artist with Santa Fe Opera, Ms. Russell made main-stage performances as the First Bridesmaid in Le nozze di Figaro and performed the “Bell Song” from Lakmé in the Apprentice Showcase.
+As an apprentice artist with Santa Fe Opera, Ms. Russell made main-stage performances as the First Bridesmaid in Le nozze di Figaro and performing selections from Lakmé.
 Also in Santa Fe, she covered the role of Fiakermilli in a production of Arabella and performed scenes from Die Entführung aus dem Serail and Ariadne auf Naxos as Blondchen and Zerbinetta, respectively.

-Favorite engagements include performances as Valencienne in The Merry Widow with the Sarasota Concert Artists Series, Frasquita in Carmen, A Young Woman in the world première of Jeanine Tesori’s A Blizzard in Marblehead Neck, Laurie Moss in The Tender Land with The Glimmerglass Festival, Gilda (cover) in Rigoletto with Virginia Opera, Belinda in Dido and Aeneas; and the roles of Norina in Don Pasquale and Sophie in Werther as a member of the Seattle Opera Young Artist Program.
+Previous engagements include performances as Valencienne in The Merry Widow with the Sarasota Concert Artists Series; Frasquita in Carmen, A Young Woman in the world première of Jeanine Tesori’s A Blizzard in Marblehead Neck, and Laurie Moss in The Tender Land with The Glimmerglass Festival; Belinda in Dido and Aeneas with the Aspen Music Festival; and the roles of Norina in Don Pasquale and Sophie in Werther as a member of the Seattle Opera Young Artist Program.

 Ms. Russell is the winner of the grand prize at Florida Grand Opera’s Young Patronesses of Opera Competition and second prize at the Jensen Foundation Competition.
 She is a graduate of the Manhattan School of Music where she performed the roles of Susanna in Le nozze di Figaro and Gilda in Rigoletto.